sshahar1/SpringBootWorkshop/README.md

 3. Run the application with debug
 4. Add the actuator to your application
 5. Add the server host name to the actuator health check

+# Final
+Congratulations on finishing all exercises.
+If time is left add a database service to your controller